How to Handle Property Encroachment in California in 2026

 Encroachment vs. Easement: What’s the Difference?

-The distinction between encroachments and easements matters because it determines your legal rights and the steps you’ll need to take to resolve the situation.
+The distinction matters because it determines your legal rights and the steps needed to resolve the situation.

 Encroachment: Unauthorized use of your land, often unintentional.